🖥 TAP TO SAVE 50% WITH CODE THANKS

 Isiah Pacheco normally wouldn't qualify for this column.
 He's busted in every game this season and made headlines for two questionable decisions on laterals from Patrick Mahomes.

 But some fantasy managers will see the green Baltimore matchup (most rushing yards, rushing touchdowns, and running back receptions given up) and think, maybe, just maybe, this is the week where Pacheco turns it around.
-The Ravens are without their star run-stuffing defensive tackle, Nnamdi Madubuike, this weekend.
+The Ravens are without their star run-stuffing defensive tackle, Madubuike, this weekend.

 Pacheco averaged 4.5 yards per carry against an almost equally poor New York Giants run defense.
-That's a good number, but there's little involvement in the passing game (four catches in three games) and Kareem Hunt has a grip on the goal line role.
+That's a good number, but there's little involvement in the passing game (four catches in three games), and Kareem Hunt has a grip on the goal line role.
 That's too many missed high-value touches for Pacheco to deliver.

 He may look good on the ground and break off a few good chunk plays against Baltimore.
 However, 10 carries for 55 yards, no touchdowns, and one short reception won't cut it, and fantasy managers will have fallen for the juicy matchup.